 Best Time to Visit Belize

 From Maya ruins and skeleton-filled caves to secret waterfalls and some of the best diving in the world, Belize has everything a traveler needs for an adventure.
-The best time to visit Belize is as soon as you can make it to the Central American paradise.
+The best time to visit Belize is as soon as you can make it to this Central American paradise.
 However, many tourists plan their trips here between December and May, during the country's dry season.

 The time of year that you visit Belize will set the tone for your trip.
 The gorgeous weather during the high season makes it worth putting up with the crowds – especially if you're looking to relax on Belize's stunning beaches.
 But the slower months of the year are just as compelling for thrifty tourists who want to score a great deal on accommodations and activities, and don't mind hot, rainy weather.
 Just be sure to keep your eye on potential hurricane threats, which can occur from June through October.